 The Operating Partnership's debt agreements contain customary representations, financial and other covenants, and its ability to borrow under these agreements is subject to its compliance with financial covenants and other restrictions on an ongoing basis.
-As a result of the COVID-19 pandemic's impact on the Company's business, the Operating Partnership entered into temporary waiver amendments for one of the covenants contained in its debt agreements.
+As a result of the COVID-19 pandemic's impact on the Company's business, in 2020 the Operating Partnership entered into temporary waiver amendments for one of the covenants contained in its debt agreements.
 The amendments adjusted the criteria for properties eligible to be included in the unencumbered asset pool used for purposes of calculating the consolidated unencumbered leverage ratio.
-Following such amendments the Operating Partnership is in compliance with all financial covenants in its debt agreements.
-The temporary waiver period expires subsequent to March 31, 2021.
+The temporary waiver period expired April 1, 2021 and the Company was in compliance with such covenants at June 30, 2021.